codedrunks/BrewBot/README.md

 <br>

 > ### PageEmbed
-> This class is a wrapper for MessageEmbed that handles scrolling through multiple of them via MessageButtons.
+> This class is a wrapper for EmbedBuilder that handles scrolling through multiple of them via MessageButtons.
 > It offers lots of configurability and dynamically changeable pages.
 >
 > #### Methods: